 To determine the average car accident settlement, people often multiply the cost of their medical bills by three times.
 But this is hardly an accurate way to calculate the value of your settlement.
 A far better way is to seek legal advice of a skilled car accident attorney who will thoroughly review your case and take into account all factors to determine the value of settlement, including but not limited to:

-Contact the Compass Law Group, P.C., to order a free case evaluation.
+Contact the Compass Law Group, LLP, to order a free case evaluation.
 Let our experienced attorneys determine the value of your car accident claim and help you win the settlement or verdict for you.
-Call our offices at 800-602-4010 or complete this contact form to get a free consultation.